Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_cnano/pic32cmmc_getting_started/readme.md

 <img src = "images/microchip_logo.png">
 <img src = "images/microchip_mplab_harmony_logo_small.png">

-# Getting Started Application on PIC32CM MC Curiosity Nano Evaluation Kit
+# Getting Started Application on PIC32CM MC00 Curiosity Nano Evaluation Kit
 -----
 ## Description:

 > This application demonstrates an LED (LED0) toggle on a timeout basis and prints the LED toggling rate on the serial terminal.
-The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds, and back to 500 milliseconds every time you press the switch SW0 on the SAM E51 Curiosity Nano Evaluation Kit.
+The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds, and back to 500 milliseconds every time you press the switch SW0 on the PIC32CM MC00 Curiosity Nano Evaluation Kit.

 ## Modules/Technology Used:
 - Peripheral Modules